-- to ensure that pupils with medical conditions at Coopers Lane are properly supported so they can play a full and active role in school life, remain healthy and achieve their academic potential.
-The term 'medical conditions' includes both physical and mental health - to ensure the needs of children with medical conditions at Coopers Lane are effectively supported through effective consultation with healthcare professionals, their parents and the pupils themselves where appropriate procedures to be followed whenever a school is notified that a pupil has a medical condition.
+• to ensure that pupils with medical conditions at Coopers Lane are properly supported so they can play a full and active role in school life, remain healthy and achieve their academic potential.
+The term 'medical conditions' includes both physical and mental health

+• to ensure the needs of children with medical conditions at Coopers Lane are effectively supported through effective consultation with healthcare professionals, their parents and the pupils themselves where appropriate medical condition.